lemoncheesecake/lemoncheesecake/README.md

   lcc.check_that("value", 1, lcc.is_integer(lcc.greater_than(0)))
   ```

-Using the default `project.py` file, testsuites will be loaded from the `testsuites` sub directory.
+Using the default `project.py` file, suites will be loaded from the `suites` sub directory.

 ## Running the tests